cornell-s/ALLP/README.md

-# ALLP
-Here's a sample `README.md` for your AI Language Learning iOS app GitHub repository:

----

 # AI Language Learning App

 Welcome to the **AI Language Learning App**, an iOS-based application designed to enhance language acquisition using artificial intelligence.
 This app offers personalized language lessons, real-time pronunciation feedback, and progress tracking to make learning a new language both efficient and fun!